Neutron Star (short story): Plot summary

-Beowulf Shaeffer, a native of the planet We Made It and unemployed for the last eight months due to a stock market crash, is contracted by a Pierson's Puppeteer, the Regional President of General Products on We Made It, to pilot a General Products-hulled starship, in a close approach about neutron star BVS-1.
+Beowulf Shaeffer, a native of the planet We Made It and unemployed for the last eight months due to a stock market crash, is contracted by a Pierson's Puppeteer, the Regional President of General Products on We Made It, to pilot a General Products-hulled starship in a close approach about neutron star BVS-1.
 The Puppeteers want to determine why two previous researchers, Peter and Sonya Laskin, were killed during the previous attempt on a similar mission.
-Shaeffer has no intention of even attempting the dangerous mission, but agrees anyway – he has other plans.
+Shaeffer has no intention of even attempting the dangerous mission but agrees anyway — he has other plans.

 He has the Puppeteers construct what he dubs the Skydiver to his precise specifications, supposedly to ensure he survives to return with the relevant data.
 It includes an advanced sensor package, a high-powered thruster, and a high-powered laser.
-It is thus the only warship ever constructed by the cowardly and paranoid alien race – a prize beyond value and a perfect means of escape.
+It is thus the only warship ever constructed by the cowardly and paranoid alien race — a prize beyond value and a perfect means of escape.

-Desiring to maintain human-Puppeteer relations, an operative of the U.N.'s Bureau of Alien Affairs, Sigmund Ausfaller, explains the situation to them, and has them install a bomb on the ship.
-Ausfaller informs Shaeffer that if he does not attempt the mission he will be sent to debtors' prison, and that if he attempts to escape in the ship the bomb will be detonated within a week – well before he could even reach another planet, let alone find a buyer for the ship.
+Sigmund Ausfaller is an operative of the UN's Bureau of Alien Affairs.
+Desiring to maintain human-Puppeteer relations, Ausfaller explains the situation to them, and has them install a bomb on the ship.
+Ausfaller informs Shaeffer that if he does not attempt the mission, he will be sent to debtors' prison, and that if he attempts to escape in the ship, the bomb will be detonated within a week — well before he could even reach another planet, let alone find a buyer for the ship.
 Shaeffer, realizing he is trapped, agrees to fly the mission.